Domain of One's Own: Upload and manage files

 1. Go to digital.brynmawr.edu, click Dashboard, and login using your Bryn Mawr College credentials.

-2. Click File Manager in the Files section of your Dashboard/CPanel
+3. Click File Manager in the Files section of your Dashboard/CPanel

 Domain of One's Screen with File Manager highlighted

-The interface works similarly to the File Explorer or Finder on your computer: the left panel has a collapsible list of folders (or directories), and the right panel shows the files and folders that are in the currently selected (bolded) folder.
+• the right panel shows the files and folders that are in the currently selected (bolded) folder.

 File manager app on Domain of One's Own

-• + File (create a new file).
+• + File to create a new file.

-• + Folder (create a new folder/directory).
+• + Folder to create a new folder/directory.

 • Move the selected file or folder to different location.